 The city’s Christmas tree spends the holiday season dazzling visitors in Millennium Park alongside the McCormick Tribune ice skating rink.
 Skating is free, so you can either bring your own skates or rent skates at the rink.
 When finished, enjoy food and drinks at the café or any of the restaurants on Michigan Avenue.
 Right next door at the Cloud Gate, there is caroling every Friday night by various choirs.
 These free performances make for a festive holiday evening.

-This show has been a Chicago tradition since the 1980s and families return year after year to see the amazing costumes, performances, and brilliant storytelling.
+This show is a true Christmas in Chicago tradition and families return year after year to see the amazing costumes, performances, and brilliant storytelling.
 Over one hundred local children are cast as dancers in the performance, making it a true Chicago production.
 Choreographer Christopher Wheeldon has adapted this version set inside the 1893 Chicago World’s Fair.

 Celebrating over 75 years, the Museum of Science and Industry’s Christmas Around the World and Holidays of Light is one of our favorite family traditions.
 The museum is decorated with more than 50 trees and displays representing countries and traditions from around the world.
 Each year a majestic 45 foot tree is the centerpiece of the exhibit (in the past, there have been Peanuts, Disney, and LEGO themed trees).
 Every half hour snow falls from the ceiling making the museum magical.
 On the weekends there are dance and music performances from around the world.
 This is definitely worth a visit during the holidays.

-6. Having afternoon tea or a holiday lunch in the city
+6. Afternoon tea or a holiday lunch in Chicago

 Illumination is a magical spectacle at The Morton Arboretum in Lisle, about 35 minutes southwest of the city.
 The trees and plants of the Arboretum come alive at night, decorated with thousands of interactive dazzling LED lights.
 Visitors wander along a mile long trail, while music from the Chicago Symphony provides the accompaniment.
 Some nights feature live musical performances.
 Fire pits and warming tents along the way help keep visitors toasty on cold December evenings.
 Purchase tickets online before heading out.